grafana/agent/docs/getting-started.md

 ## Creating a Config File

-The Grafana Cloud Agent can be configured with **integrations** and a **Prometheus-like** config.
-Both may coexist in the same configuration file for the Agent.
+The Grafana Cloud Agent supports configuring **integrations**, a **Prometheus-like** config, and a **Loki** config.
+All may coexist together within the same configuration file for the Agent.

-Integrations are recommended for first-time users of monitoring or Prometheus;
-users that have more experience with Prometheus or already have an existing Prometheus config file should use the Prometheus-like config.
+Integrations are recommended for first-time users of observability platforms, especially newcomers to Prometheus.
+Users with more experience with Prometheus or users that already have an existing Prometheus config file should use the Prometheus-like config.

 ### Integrations